K1-R1/CryptoZombies/README.md

 - Chainlink Path
 - Beyond Ethereum (zkSync)

-This repo is primarily for personal reference, and trying different VS code extensions
+This repo is primarily for personal reference (and trying new VS code extensions)

 [CryptoZombies by Loom](https://cryptozombies.io/)